-I/We have read and understand the police Place at the Plaza Parent Handbook.
-I/Ware subject to change at any time and a also understand that if the policies chang those changes in writing. e understand that these policies gree to abide by these policies.
+I/We have read and understand the policies as stated in this Children's Place at the Plaza Parent Handbook.
+I/We understand that these policies are subject to change at any time and agree to abide by these policies.
+I also understand that if the policies change I will be given notification of those changes in writing.

-Parent/Guardian Signature Date

-Parent/Guardian Signature Date
+Parent/Guardian Signature Date Parent/Guardian Signature Date